gangplank/gangplank-theme/README.md

 Gangplank Wordpress Theme.

-A child theme of _straps by VUURR, currently working from the development branch of _straps.
+A child theme of _straps by VUURR, currently working from the bootstrap3 branch [_straps](https://github.com/gangplank/_straps/tree/bootstrap3).

 Issues
 ------